skoef/zfsync/README.md

 ##Preparing remote host

-Currently, `zfsync` should just work as long as the remote host is running FreeBSD and you have access to it over SSH.
+Currently, `zfsync` should just work as long as the remote host is running FreeBSD or \*Solaris and you have access to it over SSH.
 While it is certainly possible, you really shouldn't use the `root` user for receiving the ZFS snapshots (arguably for no SSH access at all, actually).
 Instead, set up a non-privileged user, most preferably with public key access, on the remote host.
-Here is an example:
+Here is a FreeBSD example:

 **remote host:**
 ```